 - Do not apply heat to a mustard plaster!

-Another thing of note is the fumes from a mustard plaster can be irritating to the eye and you may wish to put a towel over them as you utilize this remedy.
+- Another thing of note is the fumes from a mustard plaster can irritate the eye, and you may wish to put a towel over them as you utilize this remedy.

 Now that you know what to do and not to do, you can safely explore mustard medicine!